FXG

 Flash XML Graphics (FXG) is a specification for an XML-based graphics file format for describing two-dimensional vector graphics developed by Adobe Systems.
 FXG was planned as a graphics interchange format for cross-application file support, to be used by Adobe Flash and Adobe Flash Player.

 The XML model for FXG is based as closely as possible on the SVG XML graphics format.

+Since HTML5 replaced the purpose of Adobe flash FXG is not used anymore.